“GFD: Blade Of Shadows”

 “They?
 Tadashi, I’m afraid that I don’t understand.”

 “The hooded ones.
 They don’t always come to this village alone.
 But sometimes…when the moon is gone, and the sky is black…they raid our village.
-They take the children and they are never seen again.
+They take the children away and they are never seen again.
 They take them up to the top of that mountain.”
 He said, pointing off into the distance.
-“That is where they are sacrificed to appease the blood gods.
+“That is where they are sacrificed to appease the thirst of the blood gods.
 That is where they took my parents.”

 We all put out the fire and went to bed shortly after, but something about what the boy said stayed with me.
 The ‘blood gods’.
 The title alone brought back memories of my brother’s final moments.
 And I wondered…if perhaps there were more of these demons walking the same plane of existence as the rest of us.
 And if so…how many?